jina-ai/jina/docs/how-to/kubernetes.md

         ├── indexer-1.yml
         └── indexer-head.yml
 ```
+You may need to edit these files to add your custom configuration

 As you can see, the Flow contains configuration for the gateway and the rest of executors

-Let's create a kubernetes namespace for our Flow:
+Let's create a Kubernetes namespace for our Flow:

 ```shell
 kubectl create namespace custom-namespace